Topic # 07

 Let us include the enormous mass of the stars enclosed within an analytics Gaussian sphere that is concentric with the Sombrero nucleus with a radius such that it just barely touches the light rays coming from the far edges of the galaxy.
 This should suffice for a good estimate and we will barely need any calculations.
 If we plugged only one solar mass plugged into a Gaussian sphere of one solar radius, this would return a value of $8.48273 x 10-6 radians or 1.75 arcsec.
 The Sombrero galaxy has a diameter of 50,000 light years and is tilted only 6 degrees, about 5000 light years from top to bottom edges of the galactic disc.
 So the light coming from the far edges must pass over the super massive bulge of Sombrero's nucleus, passing to within 2500 light years of the galactic nucleus.
 So our Gaussian sphere containing all those stars will have a radius of 2500 light years.
 Since the sun's radius is only 696,000 km or 2.32 light-seconds or just 7.3567 x 10-8 light-years, our Gaussian sphere would have a radius of roughly 3.4 x 1010 solar radii.
 Now, Sombrero's super-massive black hole alone is estimated to have roughly 109 solar masses.
 If the galactic bulge of Sombrero were estimated to contain 100 billions of stars, then our Gaussian sphere containing the galactic bulge of Sombrero must enclose at least 100 x 109 solar masses alone.
 Thus, the mass of the stars enclosed in the Gaussian sphere containing the total mass of Sombrero's bulge would contribute a gravitational light bending effect many orders of magnitude greater than that of the sun.

 Fig 10C Star orbits a black hole without lensing observed.
+AS OBSERVED IN MODERN ASTROPHYSICS |

 Fig 10D Star orbits a black hole with lensing as predicted by General Relativity.
+NOT OBSERVED IN RECORDED HISTORY OF ASTROPHYSICS |

-Since any picture is worth a thousand words, we shall leave the images above, Figures 9 a, b and c, and Figures 10 A, B, C and D for discussions and Gedankenexperimente, a favorite technique of Dr Albert Einstein.
+thousand words, we shall leave the images above, Figures 9 a, b and c, and

 Fig 11 Undistorted time resolved images of stellar objects orbiting about Sagittarius A*